dirkschumacher/transduceR/README.md

 ## Reducing functions

 * `transduce` takes a transducer, a step function and some collection and applies the transducers to it.
+* `transduce_tbl` takes a transducer, a step function and a data.frame and applies the transducer to either to each column or each row.

 ## Transducers
 All functions return transducers.

-* `contains`takes a predicate and terminates the process if the predicate returns `TRUE`.
+* `contains` takes a predicate and terminates the process if the predicate returns `TRUE`.
 See prime number example.
 * `discard` filters out elements that satisfy the predicate
 * `distinct` filters outs duplicate elements
 * `keep` filters elements that satisfy a predicate